bioinfolabic/protein_folding_datasets/README.md

 # protein_folding_datasets

  This work reports datasets for the study of protein folding dynamics, corresponding to the spatiotemporal data of folding trajectories obtained by an in silico method.
 Three datasets are described: the first one is based on the Fibonacci sequence (13FIBO) and the other two on real biological sequences (**2GB1** and **1PLC**).
 Each dataset is composed of **1000 different trajectories data**, each containing structural information of the protein during the folding process including the spatial coordinates of each amino acid at each time step, and the free energy and radius of gyration values for each structure.
-All datasets proposed in this work are available in https://mega.nz/#F!O4wBHQiB!mpM81jK9ycbSKPvdP57avw

 An animation of a 1PCL protein folding path is shown below.
 ![example_dataset](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/gif_exemplo.gif)